All segments covered the strike and daily news, although the group mixes substantial coverage of the protests with routine content

 18 verified sources

-On April 9, a national strike (Paro Nacional) took place with protests and roadblocks throughout Colombia.
-The coverage was mixed, including daily general news such as horoscopes, lottery results, and travel requirements to Europe for Colombians.
+On April 9, a national strike (Paro Nacional) took place with protests and road blockades throughout Colombia.
+Coverage was mixed, including general daily news such as horoscopes, lottery results, and travel requirements to Europe for Colombians.

 Context: April 9 is historically significant in Colombia as the anniversary of the Bogotazo (1948).
 National strikes have been recurrent since the massive protests of 2021, reflecting persistent social tensions under various administrations.